hep-mh/acropolis/README.md

 v1.1\
 (December 1, 2020)
  - For the source terms it is now possible to specify arbitrary monochromatic and continuous contributions, meaning that the latter one is no longer limited to only final-state radiation of photons
- - By including additional JIT compilation steps, the runtime without database files was drastically increased (by approximately a factor 15)
+ - By including additional JIT compilation steps, the runtime without database files was drastically decreased (by approximately a factor 15)
  - The previously mentioned performance improvements also allowed to drop the large database files alltogether, which results in a better user experience (all database files are now part of the git repo and no additional download is required) and a significantly reduced RAM usage (&#x223C;900MB &#x2192; &#x223C;20MB)
  - Fixed a bug, which could lead to NaNs when calculating heavily suppressed spectra with E<sub>0</sub> &#x226B; me<sup>2</sup>/(22T)
  - Added a unified way to print the final abundances in order to declutter the wrapper scripts.
 This makes it easier to focus on the actual important parts when learning how to use ``ACROPOLIS``